Aliens are in the Area! Are You Kidding me?

 More than 50 Years Ago

 But that is okay.
 There is no reason to reinvent the wheel over and over.
 So, Mr. Klein found some money in his petty cash and bought the land for $20 million.
 He was so convinced and excited that his concept of the city was right that he immediately started digging.
-The project was huge from the beginning.
+The project was massive from the beginning.
 Therefore, progress was slow, slower than he expected.
 Not too much happened during the first decade, but at least something happened.
 Roads, canals, and other infrastructure were added.
 Now, 50 years later, there is building activity everywhere, and Mr. Klein would be the happiest person in the world if he could only see that digging and hear the hammering.

 However, despite all the activity, there are still plenty of vacant lots for a reasonable price available.
 They are waiting for those who see the opportunity there.
 Rotonda is awakening, and it will play a significant role on the Cape Haze peninsular once completed.